-Lionel first gained advertising recognition during his tenure as an in-house director at Nike working on such projects as Brand Jordan with Michael Jordan, the Jackie Robinson Project with Ken Griffey Jr., and various campaigns centered around the Olympic games with Michael Johnson, Carl Lewis, Jackie Joyner-Kersee, and Lisa Leslie.
-His commercial work includes campaigns for GMC, Secret, HBO, Adidas, Remax, Ford, Red Cross, Power Bar, Kia, Gatorade, Proactiv, and Blue Cross Blue Shield.
-His documentary projects include Monster’s Garage for critically acclaimed Japanese rock sensation B’z, Castaways a documentary series chronicling the successful rehabilitation program of inmates training unwanted dogs for re-introduction or adoption, and GEAR Project featuring NFL player Troy Polamalu.
+Lionel first gained advertising recognition during his tenure as an in-house director at Nike working on various campaigns with athletes like Michael Jordan, Ken Griffey Jr., Carl Lewis, Jackie Joyner-Kersee, and Lisa Leslie.
+His commercial work includes campaigns for GMC, Secret, HBO, Adidas, Huggies, Ford, Red Cross, Power Bar, Kia, Gatorade, Proactiv, and Walmart.
+His documentary projects include Castaways, a series chronicling the successful rehabilitation program of inmates training unwanted dogs for re-introduction or adoption, and various branded content films for Gatorade, OHSU, Huggies, and Wilson Tennis.

 Lionel is a director and filmmaker who is fortunate enough to work across a wide variety of genres enabling him to continue to craft and hone his skill-set.
 Every project is considered a new opportunity to explore something unique and different and step out a little further on the ledge bringing clients along on the cusp of innovation and ingenuity.
 He defines himself and success by the stories he tells – stories to inspire, to entertain, to move, to persuade.
 That is his focus and passion.